Requirements for a Minor in Religious Studies

 RE 204 Death and Beyond.
 A cross-cultural study of beliefs and practices regarding death and the afterlife.
 Among the issues considered will be funeral rituals, the judgment of the dead, immortality of the soul, karma and reincarnation.
 Hindu, Buddhist, Christian, ancient Egyptian and other systems will be considered.
 Offered spring semester.

 RE 205 Judaism, Christianity, and Islam.
 This course is offered under the Expanding Your Horizons (EYH) program in spring semester with an experiential learning at overseas during the spring semester.
-The course examines the comparative religious traditions of Judaism, Christianity, and Islam, and analyzes the origins of these faith communities' histories in light of current religio-political conflicts in Israel.
+The course examines the comparative religious traditions of Judaism, Christianity, and Islam, and analyzes the origins of these faith communities' histories in light of current religious-political conflicts in Israel.
 Primary reading is from Molloy's "Experiencing the World's Religions."
 The course includes a field trip to Israel supplemented by in-class discussions.
 Cross-listed with GOV 250.
 Prerequisite: Permission of instructor (Course fee to cover overseas trip is required.)

 RE 209 Is Religion "Man-made?"
 Are religious "truths" divinely given or are they created by human beings.
 We will unravel this issue by approaching the question from various perspectives.
 We will consider, for example, the psychological approach of Freud as well as the anthropological approach of Malinowski.
 We will also consider the manner in which Christian beliefs are conditioned, even determined, by historical and political circumstances.
 The creative use of religious symbolism may be illustrated through an examination of various novels and movies.
 (Cross-listed as Psychology 209.)
 Offered either fall or spring semester.